AongCho880/YourCar/README.md

 # YourCar - Premier Car Marketplace with AI Ad Generation

 YourCar is a modern, full-stack Next.js application designed as a feature-rich marketplace for buying and selling cars.
 It boasts a secure admin panel for managing listings and leverages AI (via Genkit with Google's Gemini model) to automatically generate compelling ad descriptions for car listings.
 The frontend is built with React, ShadCN UI components, and Tailwind CSS, offering a responsive and aesthetically pleasing user experience.
+It also includes features for customers to submit reviews and complaints.

 ## Key Features